TAC Festival On The Road

 ABOUT TAC FESTIVAL ON THE ROAD

 Welcome to TAC Festival On the Road!
-This film series features eight of the top films from the 2013 edition of The Archaeology Channel International Film and Video Festival, one of the world’s leading juried competitions for films relating to archaeology and cultural heritage, and the only juried international festival of this kind located in the Western Hemisphere.
-It attracts worldwide attention among film makers and distributors.
+This film series features nine of the top films from the 2014 edition of The Archaeology Channel International Film and Video Festival, one of the world’s leading juried competitions for films relating to archaeology and cultural heritage, and the only one located in the Western Hemisphere.
+TAC Festival attracts worldwide attention among film makers and distributors.

-TAC Festival On the Road is a turnkey film festival package designed to be delivered as a package to organizations for use at their local venues.
+TAC Festival On the Road is a turnkey film festival designed to be delivered as a package to organizations for use at their local venues.
 Its content is updated annually following each edition of TAC Festival.
-TAC Festival 2013, which took place May 7-11 in Eugene, Oregon, received 79 film entries from 22 countries and selected the top 18 films for screening and for the competition.
+TAC Festival 2014, which took place May 9-13 in Eugene, Oregon, received 113 film entries from 24 countries and selected the top 18 films for screening and for the competition.

-Mysteries of the Ancient Architects (USA) 52 min.
+Dance of the Maize God (USA) 96 min.

 TAC Festival On the Road comprises four two-hour programs that you can show separately or in any combination.
 You can show the programs in any order on your own schedule.
 Festival Director Rick Pettigrew is available by arrangement to introduce screenings.